AhmedLolyProductions/Windows-Updater/README.md

 > - There's a network issue

 > [!IMPORTANT]
-> This is AI-generated content, I do not know how to code `Batchfile`
+> This is AI-generated content, I do not know how to code `PowerShell`